restatedev/examples/go/patterns-use-cases/README.md

 </details>
 </details>

-## Event Processing: Transactional Handlers with Durable Side Effects and Timers
+## Scheduling Tasks
+This example processes failed payment events from a payment provider.
+The service reminds the customer for 3 days to update their payment details, and otherwise escalates to support.

+To schedule the reminders, the handler uses Restate's durable timers and delayed calls.
+The handler calls itself three times in a row after a delay of one day, and then stops the loop and calls another handler.

+Restate tracks the timer across failures, and triggers execution.

+## Parallelizing work

+This example shows how to use the Restate SDK to **execute a list of tasks in parallel and then gather their result**.
+Also known as fan-out, fan-in.

+The example implements a [worker service](src/parallelizework/fanoutworker.go), that takes a task as input.
+It then splits the task into subtasks, executes them in parallel, and then gathers the results.

+Restate guarantees and manages the execution of all the subtasks across failures.
+You can run this on FaaS infrastructure, like AWS Lambda, and it will scale automatically.

+## Transactional Event Processing
 Processing events (from Kafka) to update various downstream systems.
-- Durable side effects with retries and recovery of partial progress
+- **Durable side effects** with retries and recovery of partial progress
 - Events get sent to objects based on the Kafka key.
   For each key, Restate ensures that events are processed sequentially and in order.
   Slow events on other keys do not block processing (high fan-out, no head-of-line waiting).
-- Ability to delay events when the downstream systems are busy, without blocking entire partitions.
+- Ability to **delay events** when the downstream systems are busy, without blocking entire partitions.